-Not often.
-Only PGY-2 and PGY-3 residents take in-house call at Stanford.
-The majority of call is through a night float rotation that is 6 nights per week (Friday is off), 2 weeks at a time, for a maximum of 4-6 weeks throughout residency.
-Friday overnight coverage is provided by one of the residents on the stroke rotation.
-The neurocritical care service has a separate night float embedded in the rotation, and the number of days total about 1 week per month as the remainder of the overnight coverage is shared with an advanced practice provider.
+The majority of in-house call is through a night float rotation that is six (6) nights per week, two weeks at a time, for a maximum of 6-8 weeks throughout residency.
+The neurocritical care service has a separate night float embedded in the rotation, and the number of nights total about one (1) week per month/rotation as the remainder of the overnight coverage is shared with advanced practice providers.

 Coverage of the child neurology, VA, and Valley services is done from home with expectation to drive in to the hospital within 30 minutes for neurological emergencies.
 There is tremendous back up available with senior residents and faculty for all residents on-call.